pvandervelde/mindvortex/src/posts/2022-08-27-Robotics-a-bumper-for-scuttle-software.md

 By using the twist multiplexer mode it is easy for users to change the priority by changing a configuration file instead of having to change the bumper code.

-- Drawbacks of this model is that you have message transitions (i.e. something sends messages and you have to process multiple messages).
-Not quite as fast
-- Benefit.
-You can test it virtually.
-Can handle as many bumpers as you want

 With that the bumper code is able to make SCUTTLE respond to objects it bumps into.
+The next step in the process of adding bump sensors to SCUTTLE is to assemble the electronic components so that the movement of the bumper can be registered and reported to the software components.

-The next steps for the development of the bumper code is the ability to add the obstacles in the navigation map so that SCUTTLE can navigate around the newly discovered obstacles.
+Finally a addition to the software that needs to be made is the ability to add the obstacles in the navigation map so that SCUTTLE can navigate around the newly discovered obstacles.